 BPA was identified as being an artificial oestrogen as early as 1930 (2).
-Its use in plastics production was not discovered until after World War One, when it was found to react with phosgene and yield a clear, hard plastic - polycarbonate.
+Its use in plastics production was not discovered until after World War II, when it was found to react with phosgene and yield a clear, hard plastic - polycarbonate.

 Over 3 billion kilograms of BPA are produced each year.
 In 2010, BPA was estimated to be worth around £350,000 an hour to the global economy (3).
 The production of BPA has increased by 500% in the last three decades and continues to rise.

 BPA is used in the manufacture of polycarbonate plastic food and drink packaging, and in epoxy resins that line some metal cans of food and drink.
 It is also used as an additive in polyvinyl chloride (PVC) plastics, and is found in CDs, mobile phone and computer casings, glasses, dental sealants, medical devices (4) as well as thermal till receipts, where it's used as a colour developer.

 Why should we be concerned?